johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-15-from-blogger-to-docusaurus/index.md

 To summarise what the script does, it:

 - parses the blog XML into an array of `Post`s
-- each post is then converted from HTML into Markdown, a Docusaurus header is created and prepended, then the file is saved to the `blog-website/blog` directory
+- each post is then converted from HTML into Markdown, a Docusaurus header is created and prepended, then the `index.md` file is saved to the `blog-website/blog/{POST NAME}` directory
-- the images of each post are downloaded with Axios and saved to the `blog-website/static/blog/{POST NAME}` directory
+- the images of each post are downloaded with Axios and saved to the `blog-website/blog/{POST NAME}` directory

 [To see the full code, you can find it on the GitHub repository that now represents the blog.](https://github.com/johnnyreilly/blog.johnnyreilly.com/tree/main/from-blogger-to-docusaurus)